Colors And Emotions – Use Color To Attract & Influence The Right Audience

 Image: rawpixel.com on Freepik

-Neon colors are often associated with pop culture because they are incredibly bright, bold, exciting, and playful.
-They create a sense of fun, energy, and youthfulness and are often used to target younger consumers.
+Neon colors are often associated with pop or cyberpunk culture because they are incredibly bright, bold, exciting, fun, and playful.

 That said, neon colors can also be used to create a retro or nostalgic vibe.